rmetzler/bliki/wiki/dev/configuring-browser-apps.md

 ## Why Bother

 * Centralize environment-dependent facts to simplify management & testing
-* Make it easy to manage app secrets
+* Make it easy to manage app secrets. (“Secrets”?
+What this means in a browser app is a bit different.)
 * Keep config data & secrets out of app's source control
 * Integration point for external config sources (Aerobatic, Heroku, etc)
 * The forces described in [12 Factor App: